peteroupc/peteroupc.github.io/colorgen.md

 [^6]: For information on how defective color vision can be simulated, see "[**Color Blindness Simulation Research**](http://ixora.io/projects/colorblindness/color-blindness-simulation-research/)", by "Jim".

 [^7]: Although most color display devices in the past used three dots per pixel ("red", "green", and "blue"), this may hardly be the case today.
 Nowadays, recent display devices and luminaires are likely to use more than three dots per pixel &mdash; such as "red", "green", "blue", and "white", or RGBW &mdash; and ideally, color spaces following the _RGBW color model_, or similar color models, describe the intensity those dots should have in order to reproduce certain colors.
-Such color spaces, though, are not yet of practical interest to most programmers outside hardware and driver development for solid-state lighting, luminaires, or display devices.
+Such color spaces, though, are not yet of practical interest to most programmers outside the development of solid-state lighting, luminaires, or display devices, or of software to control them.

 [^8]: B. Lindbloom, "[**RGB Working Space Information**](http://www.brucelindbloom.com/index.html?WorkingSpaceInfo.html)".